-A dispatch from an Indian base in Antarctica: Lockdown on the only continent untouched by Covid-19
+Lockdown in Antarctica: Life on an Indian base on the only continent untouched by Covid-19

 It makes sense to take precautions to keep the continent and those living here safe from Covid-19.
 An outbreak of the pandemic in Antarctica could be disastrous.
 The austere medical setups mean that it is not always possible to manage all kinds of medical emergencies.
 In the freezing winter, there are no flights and it becomes almost impossible to evacuate a sick person.
 The idea that prevention is better than cure perfectly fits the situation here.

 Already, 28 members of our summer team, which spent a couple of months in Antarctica, have been quarantined in a hotel at Cape Town since April 12.
-They are waiting to fly back to India once lockdown period is over.
+They are waiting to fly back to India once the lockdown period is over.

 Speculation about various possibilities are now routine over dinner and stressful for the team.
 But the entire world is facing uncertain times.
 Thankfully, if our expedition does get extended for a few months, we have adequate stocks of food and other supplies.